First Access: whole class instrumental teaching

-The First Access Programme creates the opportunity for every pupil to receive a sustained period of tuition on a musical instrument as outlined in the National Plan for Music.
+The First Access Programme gives every pupil the opportunity to take part in a sustained period of tuition on a musical instrument as outlined in the National Plan for Music.

-Through whole-class instrumental teaching, every child has first-hand experience of live music, group singing, ensemble playing, performance and composing, enabling all pupils to succeed, including those who do not have the encouragement or support from their parents/carers, or who need additional support for other reasons.Ask us a question or book now
+Whole-class instrumental teaching involves every child in first-hand experience of live music, group singing, ensemble playing, performance and composing.
+It enables all pupils to succeed, including those who lack encouragement or support from their parents/carers, or who need additional support for other reasons.Ask us a question or book now

-- Children will be able to make informed choices about learning to play a musical instrument.
-This will help them discover whether they wish to continue with instrumental lessons
+- Children can make informed choices about learning to play a musical instrument and discover whether they wish to continue with instrumental lessons

-- First Access has the potential to complement and enhance the music curriculum and ethos of the school as well as the wider community through building upon musical events, traditions and resources within the school
+- First Access enhances the music curriculum and ethos of the school as well as the wider community through building upon musical events, traditions and resources within the school

 What is the choice of instruments?